Astrocyte process (in red) covering a blood vessel (in green) in human orbitofrontal cortex

 In addition to the administrative oversight of the Imaging Core, Dr. Rajkowska instructs CPN investigators and other UMMC researchers in the general use of the microscopic imaging equipment and further offers highly specialized expertise in the technical parameters relevant to the design, application and interpretation of quantitative morphological and neurochemical studies.
 These technical parameters include Western blotting, tissue sectioning and histological staining of human postmortem and animal brain tissues, the application of 3-dimensional cell counting techniques to different types of staining procedures, the determination of optimal conditions for immunohistochemistry and guidance in the anatomical localization of the specific brain regions being studied.

-The CPN's Imaging Core and UMMC currently support a Imaging Facility providing shared use of the following imaging equipment:
+The CPN's Imaging Core and UMMC currently support an Imaging Facility providing shared use of the following imaging equipment.

-These sophisticated imaging systems give investigators the ability to estimate, in three-dimensional space, numbers of cells, terminals, or synapses and to analyze the density of receptor binding and the level of specific proteins, giving researchers unprecedented insight into the cellular and molecular neuropathology of mental disorders.
+These sophisticated imaging systems give investigators the ability to visualized confocal images, to estimate, in three-dimensional space, numbers of cells, terminals and the level of specific proteins, giving researchers unprecedented insight into the cellular and molecular composition of brain in health and disease.

 2500 North State Street

 Jackson, MS 39216